Microsoft Teams Town Hall Alternative

 You want your all-hands to feel like a gathering — with a curtain, walk-on music, audience rows, and crowd reactions that build — rather than a scheduled broadcast.
 Your team already works in Roam or is evaluating it as a full-stack replacement for Zoom, Slack, and other tools.
 You want AI notes automatically delivered to everyone’s chat when the session ends.
 You want broadcast-quality video playback during presentations.
 Your all-hands is under 2,500 people.

 Is Teams Town Hall actually free for Microsoft 365 users?
-The broadcast platform is free in Teams Enterprise since April 1, 2026.
+The broadcast platform is included in Teams Enterprise since April 1, 2026.
 The caveat is AI: summaries and transcripts require Microsoft 365 Copilot at an additional $30/user/month.
 A 50-person team wanting AI notes would pay $1,500/month in Copilot licenses on top of M365 costs.
 Roam includes Magic Minutes AI notes in the base $19.50/user/month price.

 Does Roam Theater work for non-Roam users attending the all-hands?
 Yes.
 External attendees join from any browser without a Roam account.
 Board members, investors, customers, or partner employees can attend without any setup or download.